ShoaibQureshi.in | Soya Says

 “A person who doesn’t read has no advantage over a person who cannot read.”

-Well technologically speaking, that isn’t true. *Nerd Logic Alert* There are audio books and softwares of all kinds out there that can read a book for you regardless of your ability to read.
-Of course in this case you must be able to listen.
+Well, technologically speaking, that isn’t true. *Nerd Logic Alert* There are audiobooks and software of all kinds out there that can read a book for you regardless of your ability to read.
+Of course, in this case, you must be able to listen.

-Some people would rather watch paint dry than read a book.
-While some others will be baffled by the question, after all, how can reading a book be boring for anyone?
+Some people would rather watch paint dry than read a book, while others will be baffled by the question.
+After all, how can reading a book be boring for anyone?

-Personally, I think reading books is very underrated especially considering the life transforming potential that they carry.
-School books were enough reading for me in my teenage while the coolest new thing called the ‘internet’ kept me busy in mid-2000s.
+Personally, I think reading books is very underrated, especially considering the life-transforming potential that they carry.
+In my teenage years, school books were enough reading for me, while the coolest new thing called the ‘internet’ kept me busy in the mid-2000s.
 But this doesn’t mean that I ran away at the sight of those fat fiction novels.
 However, it does mean that I started out on the journey of reading books pretty late.
-Nonetheless, fiction has never been my cup of green tea.
+That said, fiction has never been my cup of green tea.

-To be frank, I would totally agree to a young club-hopping, selfie-posing, online-shopping, girlfriend-on-the-pillion, always-hanging-out guy when he says that reading books are boring.
-This guy has all the reasons in the World to find books boring!
+To be frank, I would totally agree to a young, club-hopping, selfie-posing, online-shopping, girlfriend-on-the-pillion, always-hanging-out guy when he says that reading books is boring.
+Let’s be honest, this guy has all the reasons in the world to find books boring!

 But for the rest of us (and when that young guy grows older), especially those that really want to start reading books but find them utterly boring, here’s what I suggest,